Probate Estate Administration

 The executor is personally liable for the payment of all expenses and the claims of creditors.
 If the executor fails to pay legitimate claims and expenses, then he will have to do so out of his own pocket, unless he can show good cause for the delinquency.
 For this reason, executors will not distribute most of the property, except for the family allowance, to beneficiaries until right before the estate is closed.

-If there are sufficient funds available, an executor will generally pay the legitimate claims of creditors.
+With sufficient funds, an executor will generally pay the legitimate claims of creditors.
 Sometimes, the executor or a beneficiary will pay a claim out of their own pocket, but they will usually be able to get reimbursement from the estate.
 However, if the claim was overpaid, then the reimbursement may be limited to the legitimate amount of the claim and if the claim should not have been paid, then there is no reimbursement.
 For an estate whose value is equal to or less than the claims of creditors, an executor will pay no claims until they are approved by the probate court.

 Generally, funds to pay for expenses and claims comes first from the residuary estate, but if there is not sufficient value in the residue, then specific bequests may be used to supplement the payment of expenses.
 Real estate or other assets may have to be sold to pay these expenses, unless the beneficiaries of the assets pay out of their own pocket so that they can receive the asset and not incur the expenses of selling it, which would be subtracted from their resulting pecuniary gift.

 Unless provided otherwise in the will, an executor has no duty to invest the funds of the estate, and, indeed, will not, since, if the investment loses value, he may be responsible for paying for the loss.
 However, the executor should invest cash in FDIC-insured savings accounts that pay interest while the estate is being probated, which could take several years.